remoloney/AN8/Git.md

-Couple of quick commands in CMD git bash you can use pwd  Present working directory ls-      list files directories and subdirectories cd     Change directory cd path/  Change directory and path name mkdir- make a new directory
+Couple of quick commands in CMD git bash you can use
+* pwd  Present working directory
+* ls      list files directories and subdirectories
+* cd     Change directory
+* cd path/  Change directory and path name
+* mkdir- make a new directory
-Git init – initialize new git repository
+* Git init – initialize new git repository